cjus/node-neo4j-presentation/presentation/readme.md

 ## Graphs revealed

-Graph diagrams came about as a leisurely pursuit of [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is widely regarded as the most prolific mathematician of all time.
+Graph diagrams came about in paper written by [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is widely regarded as the most prolific mathematician of all time.

 <img src="Leonhard_Euler.jpg" width="200"/>